fssa-batch3/bhavanasi.ramalinga__web_project/README.md

    - steps:
      1. Login as a buyer.
      2. Navigate to the paying Guest house details.
-     3. click the box which sharing room you want to book.
+     3. click the box which sharing room do you want to book.
 - Expected result:
    - The user can see the selected room.

-### Buy a payment Guest house/item (Yet to start)
+### Buy a payment Guest house/item (Completed)
 - Scenario 1: Successfully purchase a payment Guest house sharing
   - Steps:
     1. Log in as a buyer.